VincentBaron/Minishell/README.md

 7. Signals overload (Ctr C, Ctrl D, etc.).
 8. Readline fucntion and history to create the command line entry.
 9. Advanced debugging and leaks managment (the most painful part... :sob:).
-10. Abstract Syntax Trees (loved it �:sunglasses:).
+10. Abstract Syntax Trees (loved it :sunglasses:).
 11. Lexer / Parsers.
 12. Tokenizers.
 13. Pids and processes managment (painfully with the reimplementation of the "cat | ls" commands :satisfied:).